paulkienitz/SPARE/README.md

 >> -1 means that newElementID was not found in the downloaded content
 >> -2 means the content could not be parsed as HTML
 >> -3 means an unexpected exception was caught in processing the content.
+> Finally, it's possible to get an error number of 0 and a null text.
+Requests do sometimes fail with no exception and no explanatory text.
+This can happen, for instance, when making a forbidden cross-site request.

 > **`onSuccessFailureData`**: an arbitrary object which is passed as the first argument to whichever of `onSuccess` or `onFailure` is invoked, so you can give them some context.